-No excessive noise levels are expected to the adjacent properties as the event will commence at 08.00 hrs on Sunday 8 March 2020.
+No excessive noise levels are expected to the adjacent properties as the event will commence at 08.00 on Sunday 9th March 2025.

-Section 16: Catering Requirements (food, drink, water)
+Section 16: Catering Requirements (Food, drink, water)

 Snacks, refreshments and lunches will be provided by East Ayrshire Council inhouse catering team for purchase by competitors and visitors at the Championships.